 But with the power shortages and disasters that have been happening recently, do you honestly want to rely on your freezer?
 More importantly, do you want to rely on the power company to keep your food safe?

 What we need are the old-fashioned ways of keeping food in storage … without using electricity.
+So just how do we start preserving food without electricity?

 Table of Contents